Tara Jaramillo: Education

 Jaramillo earned a Bachelor of Arts in special education and Master of Science in speech language pathology from New Mexico State University.

 Career

 From 1993 to 1997, Jaramillo worked as a speech language pathologist at La Vida Felicidad Early Intervention in Los Lunas, New Mexico.
 She worked at Presbyterian Hospital from 1997 to 1999.
 In 1999, she founded Positive Outcomes, a healthcare organization with over 400 employees.
 She was elected to the New Mexico House of Representatives in November 2022.

 In 2025, Tara Jaramillo faced scrutiny following the publication of a report by the Southwest Public Policy Institute alleging that her company, Positive Outcomes, Inc., operated an unlicensed employee loan program.
-The report claimed the loans carried high effective interest rates and lacked required disclosures under federal lending laws.
+The report, authored by Patrick M. Brenner and others, claimed the loans carried high effective interest rates and lacked required disclosures under federal lending laws.
 Jaramillo denied the allegations, stating the loans were intended as a low-interest employee benefit and were legally vetted.
 The New Mexico Department of Workforce Solutions opened an investigation, which remained ongoing as of mid-2025.